garylirocks/quickrefs/microsoft-entra-id.markdown

 - **Application permissions**: used by apps that run without a signed-in user, such as background services or daemons
   - Only administrators can consent to application permissions
   - The *effective permissions* are exactly the permissions granted to the app
+  - An app can also by assigned an Entra RBAC role

 Supported OpenID Connect scopes: